Admitting your pet for a procedure can be stressful. Don’t worry, we will look after you both!

 Firstly, we place them in a warm, fluffy bed and give them lots of cuddles and reassurance.

 The vet will then perform a full head to tail examination of your pet, making sure there are no issues that may affect the planned procedure.

 We then take a small amount of blood to perform a Pre-Anaesthetic blood test in our in-house analyser.

 Pre Anaesthetic blood test

-As for our younger pets a screen is a very wise decision.
-We never know if they could have a birth problem that would complicate a procedure.
-These results set a baseline allowing us to track any changes that could affect your pet later in life.
+As for our younger pets, a screen is a very wise decision.
+We never know if they could have an internal problem that would complicate a procedure.
+These results set a baseline, allowing us to track any changes that could affect your pet later in life.
 Tracking and early detection is a key part of your pet’s long term preventative health plan.